pearcej/cppds/_sources/LinearBasic/ImplementingaStackCpp.rst

       :answer_d: The stack is empty
       :correct: c
       :feedback_a: Remember that a stack is built from the bottom up.
-      :feedback_b: Remember that a stack is built from the bottom up.
+      :feedback_b: pay attention to the line that says m.pop();.
       :feedback_c: Good job.
+This is correct because the 12 was poped of from the end and the 27 was pushed.
-      :feedback_d: Remember that a stack is built from the bottom up.
+      :feedback_d: This would mean everyting is removed from the stack, when does that happen?

       Given the following sequence of stack operations, what is the top item on the stack when the sequence is complete?